 |We provide every patient with nutrition aftercare and support.
 Our team of nutrition & dietary experts are available 24/7 to help you achieve your weight loss goals.|

-How Mini Gastric Bypass Surgery is Performed
+How Mini Gastric Bypass Surgery in Mexico is Performed

 Mini gastric bypass surgery is performed in two parts.